NgModules help organize an application into cohesive blocks of functionality.

 Pure service modules don't export declarable classes that another module could use.

-For example, there is no point in re-exporting
+For example, there's no point in re-exporting

 HttpModule because it doesn't export anything.